website Skip to content

 If the quick steps didn't fully remove the milk stain, don't worry!
 There are some natural methods you can try next.
 These are safe for most fabrics and use things you might already have at home.
 Here are some instructions on what to do:

-1. Eco-friendly laundry detergent sheets:
+1. laundry detergent sheets:

 • Dissolve a detergent sheet in a small amount of cold water to make a paste